 - 4 lb.
 Ground breakfast sausage Browned and drained (No MSG!)

 - Turkey giblets

 - Fresh chopped garlic

-- 2-3 pints of fresh oysters with the liquor (chopped)
+- 2-3 pints Fresh oysters with the liquor (chopped)

 - Dark roux (made with flour and sausage drippings - you can make this gluten free)

-- 2 C. Homemade rich turkey stock (Important!
+- 2 cups Homemade rich turkey stock (Important!
 I usually make a turkey bone broth)

 - Cajun seasoning (to taste)